uhyogo-epa/NMBsim/docs/data_description.md

 # Data Description

 ## Overview
 This document describes the dataset included in the `data/` directory.
 The dataset contains optimized parameter data for 21 patients who underwent general anesthesia with neuromuscular blockade.
 The parameters were identified using clinical data from elective surgical procedures.

-Each `.mat` file corresponds to an individual patient and contains the following data:
+The clinical data were obtained at Kagawa University Hospital with approval of the institutional medical ethics committee (No: 2019-250).
+This dataset includes:
 - **Patient Information:** Age, weight, gender
+- **Observed Neuromuscular Monitoring Measures:** Train-of-Four Ratio (TOFR), Train-of-Four Count (TOFC), and Post-tetanic Count (PTC)
+- **Rocuronium Infusion Rates:** Administered dosage over time
 - **PK-PD Model Parameters:** Optimized parameters for pharmacokinetic and pharmacodynamic modeling
-- **Neuromuscular Monitoring Measures:** Train-of-Four Ratio (TOFR), Train-of-Four Count (TOFC), and Post-tetanic Count (PTC) simulations
+- **Parameter Estimation Results:** Identified parameters based on clinical observations

+Each `.mat` file corresponds to an individual patient and contains all relevant data for reproducibility.

 ## Patient Information